Cyber Monday may be over, but great prices are here to stay.

 Functions best to induce high volumes of sweat, reducing water weight with patented Wear-resistant Silver-Heat REG V2.0 fabric.
-Is also wind and waterproof, making it possible for outside wear.
+It's also wind and waterproof, making it possible for outside wear.

 Recommended that you size up for a looser fit.

 Material is slightly restrictive when worn during workouts.

 A lightweight option made with polymer fabric that maximizes your sweat output within 10 minutes of exercising.
 Comfortable enough to wear for working out or as a casual all-day choice.

 Consider sizing up if you have a longer torso.